prayagnshah/Sound-Extraction/README.md

 Here's a complete list of all command line arguments:

     -r, Path to original audio files (required).
-Need to make sure all the audio are stored in the folder.
+Need to make sure all the audio files are stored in a folder.
     -o, Path to output folder (required).
-Need to make sure all the folder is created.
+Make sure to create this folder before running the command.
-    -c, Path to csv file (required).
-CSV file where all the sample recordings names are stored and sample recording should have the column name "sampleFile".
+    -c, Path to your list of recordings to be extracted.
+This must be a CSV file where all the sample recording names to be extracted, stored in a column named "sampleFile".
-    -s, Site name (required).
-Name of the site.
+    -s, Prefix or the recording name, or ID, etc. This will be used to name the extracted audio files.
-    -d, Duration of the extracted audio file  (optional).
-You can change the duration and can have whatever choice of extracted recordings.
+    -d, Duration of the extracted audio file.
+Change the duration of the extracted audio files, if required.
 Default is 3 minutes.
-    -span, Span of the audio file (optional).
+    -span, Span of the audio file.
 Extracted audio files will not span to 3 minutes if the original file is shorter.
-    -e, Extension of the audio file (optional)(.wav or .flac).
+    -e, Extension of the audio file (.wav or .flac).
 If your original audio files are flac then you need to use ".wav".
 Default is flac.
-    -slice, Slice the audio file (optional).
-If you want to slice the larger audio file into smaller audio files then you can use this argument.
+    -slice, Slice the audio file in smaller segments/chunks.
+Default is 10 seconds.

 We can see the arguments list by using the following command: